-- Customer loyalty programs: Many POS systems allow you to create and track customer loyalty programs, allowing you to issue loyalty points, rewards, and other perks to your best customers.
+- Customer loyalty programs: Modern POS systems allow you to create and track customer loyalty programs, allowing you to issue loyalty points, rewards, and other perks to your best customers.

 - Employee management: A POS system can also be used to manage employee schedules, track employee performance, and even handle tasks like clocking in and out.